Cultural Do’s and Don’ts in Nepal

 Here are pointers to keep in mind.

-Greet anyone of all ages, and at all times of the day with “Namaste,” we will say Namaste back or at least give you a broad smile.
+Greet anyone of all ages and at all times of the day with “Namaste,” we will say Namaste back or at least give you a broad smile.
 Women in villages are not used to shaking hands, so join both palms and greet them with Namaste.
-There are a few versions of Namaste’s meaning, and one of them is – I bow before you.
+There are a few versions of Namaste’s meaning, one of which is – I bow before you.

-Take your shoes off when visiting a home, Temple, Monasteries, and cover up your legs and upper arms.
+Take your shoes off when visiting a home, Temple, or Monastery, and cover up your legs and upper arms.
 Avoid smoking inside sacred institutions.
 Avoid touching offerings or holy objects.
 Ask for permission before taking photos; if possible, avoid using flash.

 Always go clockwise when walking around religious monuments, keeping the monuments to your right side.

-Use both hands, whether you are giving or receiving, as a gesture of respect, even if it is money.
+Use both hands, whether giving or receiving, as a gesture of respect, even if it is money.